MLSDev/TRON/README.md

 }
 ```

 By default, `TRON` uses `URLBuilder` class, that simply appends relative path to base URL, which is sufficient in most cases.
-You can customize url building process globally by changing `urlBuilder` property on `Tron` or locally, for a single request by modifying `urlBuilder` property on `APIRequest`.
+You can customize url building process globally by changing `urlBuilder` property on `TRON` or locally, for a single request by modifying `urlBuilder` property on `APIRequest`.

 ### HeaderBuildable